Last update: July 2026

 The ability to anticipate and prevent hunger crises is facing growing challenges due to disruptions in key data and early warning systems.
 Many traditional tools used by humanitarian agencies and governments to monitor food insecurity have experienced reduced capacity, limiting the availability of timely and reliable data.
 As a result, food crisis forecasting systems that previously provided early alerts are now under significant strain, and essential data streams are becoming increasingly scarce.

 Artificial intelligence is emerging as a promising tool to help address this gap.
-An initial model for predicting food crisis which was developed by the Food Security Portal utilizes passively collected big data and historical occurrences of food crises to estimate prevalence of people experiencing acute food insecurity across each IPC phase.
-The model uses high-frequency datasets and machine learning algorithms to assess and forecast food crisis risks across 60 countries.
+An initial model for predicting food crises, developed by the Food Security Portal, utilizes passively collected big data and historical occurrences of food crises to estimate the prevalence of people experiencing acute food insecurity across each IPC phase.
+The model leverages high-frequency datasets and machine learning algorithms to assess and forecast food crisis risks across 60 countries.

 Devex Artice: As famine data dries up, can AI step in?